This sleepy beach town is within a one-hour drive from San Francisco or San Jose.

 Being a resort town, lodging in Santa Cruz is on the expensive side – especially if you want to stay close to the beach.
 You can find some bargains if you go further inland or stay in surrounding towns.

 During one of my visits, I stayed at Dream Inn right above Cowells Beach - north of the Wharf – a very convenient location.

 The hotel itself was great with each room overlooking the ocean, heated pool and Jacuzzi and a very good restaurant called Aquarius.
 The room was very comfortable with TV, Cable, Wi-Fi, Coffee maker and bathrobes.

 Fun facts: Another Hitchcock movie inspiration also happened in Santa Cruz.
 “Psycho” was inspired by the McCray Hotel which many residents thought was haunted.

 But for amenities and the location, we paid a hefty price.
 The minimum price is around $450 a night (during high season).

 During another visit, I decided to try a Best Western motel property close to the Boardwalk.
 Paid $200 a night for an average room.

-If you plan ahead and go during off season, you might be able to find great deals.
+If you plan ahead and go during the off-season, you might be able to find great deals.
 For example, the same motel next to the Boardwalk is $129 in May.